About this project

 Prof. Jason De Santolo

-Jason is a Garrwa and Barunggam man and Professor of First Nations Land Justice in JumbunnaInstitute for Indigenous Education and Research and Assoc.
-Dean (Indigenous Research) in PVC Indigenous Office at UTS.
+Jason De Santolo is a Professor 0f First Nations Land Justice at the Jumbunna Institute for Indigenous Education and Research and Assoc.
+Dean (Indigenous Research) at University of Technology Sydney (UTS).
 He has worked in higher education for over two decades, combining legal training with creative methodologies to further Indigenous rights and environmental justice.
 Jason was previously Director of Indigenous Research in UTS School of Business and Assoc.
 Professor in the UTS School of Design and Director of Indigenous Excellence in the Faculty of Design, Architecture and Building.
-He co-edited ‘Decolonizing Research: Indigenous storywork as methodology’ (2019) with Jo-Ann Archibald and Jenny Lee-Morgan (Zed Books).
+He co-edited Decolonizing Research: Indigenous storywork as methodology (2019) with Jo-Ann Archibald and Jenny Lee-Morgan.
 His latest documentary Warburdar Bununu / Water Shield explores water contamination in his homelands and Borroloola, Northern Territory.

 Moana Nui a Hiva